 1.1 NDE Data Collection – Estimation of Member Capacity

 The NDE web manual published by Federal Highway Administration (FHWA) was used as the primary reference to extract the commonly employed NDE methods within bridge engineering practice.
+The primary goal here is to identify the available NDE methods and the type of deterioration that they can find/characterize.
+The influence that the resulting deterioration has on structural capacity will be assessed through nonlinear simulation.
 The manual is assumed to accurately list all the available NDE techniques in the field.
 One of the remarkable advantages of the NDE web manual is its applicability as a “problem-focused” tool as opposed to a “technology-focused” one.
 That is, the manual presupposes the common case where a practitioner has already identified a specific infrastructure element and/or type of anticipated deterioration or defect and is seeking an NDE technology (or technologies) to provide better characterization.
 Through a simple interface, shown in Fig. 4, users can search for technologies relevant to specific materials, types of deterioration, and/or infrastructure elements and can easily find definitions and descriptions of unfamiliar terms through the comprehensive glossary.